eborden/manager-readme/README.md

   to video-chat/call me.
 - **Email is great for blast communication** with large groups.
 I don't send these often.
-- **Asana is great for accountability.** If you want to make sure I get something done, make an Asana task.
+- **Jira/Asana/Trello are great for accountability.** If you want to make sure I get something done, make an Asana task.
 If you don't make one, I probably will.

 Feedback
 ===============================================================================